deepraining/json-refactor/README.md

 * `target`: Target object
 * `keysMap`: Keys map to refactor
-* `returnNew`: Whether return new json, if true, a new clone target will be return, and the origin target will be not be modified
+* `returnNew`: Whether return new json, if true, a new clone target will be return, and the origin target will not be modified

 ## keysMap